canonical-web-and-design/practices/coding/react.md

 ### Reference projects
 [CRBS-UI](https://git.launchpad.net/~crbs/crbs/+git/crbs-ui/tree/), while under active development, probably best reflects our standards for react projects currently.

+[build.snapcraft.io](https://github.com/canonical-websites/build.snapcraft.io) - a bit dated, but first fully React centred project in our webteam.
+Our first use or React, server-side rendering, Redux, Enzyme, etc. While it doesn't fully follow our current standards it may be a good place to check how some of these libraries were used.

 [canonical-webteam/react-starter](https://github.com/canonical-webteam/react-starter) was created to provide a codified example of our standards for react projects (Prettier, AirBnB style), and while potentially still a useful reference, may not accurately reflect some of the choices we've made in real-world projects.